 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights include:

 - The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.

-A student should submit to the registrar, a written request that identifies the record the student wishes to inspect.
-The College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
+- A student should submit to the Registrar, a written request that identifies the record te student wishes to inspect.
+The College official will make arrangements for access and notify the student of the time and place where the record may be inspected.

 - The right to request the amendment of the student's education records that the student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

 - A student who wishes to ask the College to amend a record should write the College official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
 If the College decides not to amend the record as requested, the College will notify the student in writing of the decision.

 - The right to provide written consent before the College discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.

 - The right to file a complaint with the US Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

 US Department of Education